MarsMDK/NuMeTriS/docs/source/index.rst

 [Marzio Di Vece](https://www.imtlucca.it/it/marzio.divece) (a.k.a.
 [MarsMDK](https://github.com/MarsMDK))

 *Acknowledgments*:
-The module was developed under the supervision of [Diego Garlaschelli](https://www.imtlucca.it/en/diego.garlaschelli) and [Tiziano Squartini](https://www.imtlucca.it/en/tiziano.squartini).
+The module was developed under the supervision of [Diego Garlaschelli](https://www.imtlucca.it/en/diego.garlaschelli) and [Frank P. Pijpers](https://www.uva.nl/profiel/p/i/f.p.pijpers/f.p.pijpers.html).
-It was developed at [IMT School for Advanced Studies Lucca](https://www.imtlucca.it/en) and supported by the Italian ‘Programma di Attività Integrata’ (PAI) project ‘Prosociality, Cognition and Peer Effects’ (Pro.Co.P.E.), funded by IMT School for Advanced Studies.
+It was developed at [IMT School for Advanced Studies Lucca](https://www.imtlucca.it/en) and [Statistics Netherlands](https://www.cbs.nl/en-gb), and supported by the Italian ‘Programma di Attività Integrata’ (PAI) project ‘Prosociality, Cognition and Peer Effects’ (Pro.Co.P.E.), funded by IMT School for Advanced Studies.